 When it comes to running a business, it’s pretty easy to become swamped and overwhelmed, especially once you’ve built your customer base.
-Although on the surface (ahem, LinkedIn), your clients and prospects may think you’re flying and have everything under control, in reality, under the surface, you’re flailing around wildly trying to keep up with the constant flow of taks.
+Although on the surface (ahem, LinkedIn), your clients and prospects may think you’re flying and have everything under control, in reality, under the surface, you’re flailing around wildly trying to keep up with the constant flow of tasks.

 I know this because I’ve been there and done it myself.